spatie/laravel-permission/docs/advanced-usage/uuid.md

 Examples:

-Create new models, which extend the Role and Permission models of this package, and add the HasUuids trait (available since Laravel 9):
+Create new models, which extend the Role and Permission models of this package, and add Laravel's `HasUuids` trait (available since Laravel 9):
 ```bash
 php artisan make:model Role
 php artisan make:model Permission